Chia-Network/chia-operator/docs/chia-healthcheck.md

 # Chia Healthcheck

-[Chia Healthcheck](https://github.com/Chia-Network/chia-healthcheck) is an optional component to certain Chia resources installed by this operator.
-It will run as a sidecar container in the Pod to Chia components if enabled.
+[Chia Healthcheck](https://github.com/Chia-Network/chia-healthcheck) is an optional component to certain Chia resources installed by this operator that can be used as a startup, liveness, and readiness probe.

 Supported components: